HetorusNL/masterpiece_gui/README.md

 When 'live search' is disabled by clicking on the button, a manual search button is enabled to send the 'search' API call when clicked.
 When clicking on the results, a single result page is opened where the 'raw properties' are shown.
 'Search only in English/Dutch' is enabled by default.
-If this is enabled, only the 'dutch' and 'english' fields are searched instead of every field (including id, course, course_name, etc) by issuing a wildcard search.
+If this is enabled, only these specific fields (equivalent fields for courses and chapters) are searched instead of every field (including id, course, course_name, etc) by issuing a 'wildcard search'.
 The current dashboard is hosted at: https://masterpiece.hetorus.nl

 ## Scripts